Know before you go

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Herald Park.
+Bicycles with electric assist motors (e-bikes) are not allowed on the trails within Herald Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
-The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.
+The only exception is for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 About this park

-Contact the gate office for a copy of the in-park handout, it provides information for the self-guided nature trail, and about the human, and natural history of this lovely place.
+Contact the gate office for a copy of the in-park handout, which provides information on the cultural heritage of Herald Park.

 The canyon leading to Margaret Falls protects a unique ecosystem.
-Flowers, trees and shrubs are part of the park’s natural heritage, please don’t damage or remove them.
+Flowers, trees, and shrubs are part of the park’s natural heritage.
+Please do not damage or remove them.

 Reconciliation with Indigenous Peoples